Multi-Subject Test For New York State Teacher Certification Exam

 1. Proficient reading and writing, including phonological, orthographic, semantic, syntactic, and discourse processing

-2. Knowledge of language and literacy development, including major components of reading development (e.g., phonemic awareness, phonics, vocabulary, fluency, and text comprehension) and stages of development in oral language, phonological awareness, word reading, spelling, fluency, text
+2. Knowledge of language and literacy development, including major components of reading development (e.g., phonemic awareness, phonics, vocabulary, fluency, and text comprehension) and stages of development in oral language, phonological awareness, word reading, spelling, fluency, text comprehension, language structures, and written expression

 3. Knowledge of specific reading difficulties, and knowledge of cognitive, behavioral, environmental, social, cultural, technological, and linguistic factors affecting language and literacy development